You can have lots of fun in the Linux terminal. And I am not talking about those funny commands to run a train in Linux terminal.

 Enable insults in sudo

-You can enable insults in sudo by adding the following line in sudo configuration:
+You can enable insults in sudo by adding the following line in the sudo configuration:

 Let’s see how to do that.
 Open a terminal and use the following command:

 This should open the configuration file in nano.
-Yeah, I know that traditionally ‘visudo’ should open the /etc/sudoers file in Vi editor, but Ubuntu and Ubuntu based Linux distribution will open it in nano.
-Since we are talking about Vi, here is a cheat sheet for Vi editor that could come handy if you decide to use Vi.
+Yeah, I know that traditionally ‘visudo’ should open the /etc/sudoers file in Vi editor, but Ubuntu and Ubuntu-based Linux distributions will open it in nano editor.
+Since we are talking about Vi, here is a cheat sheet for Vi editor that could come in handy if you decide to use Vi.

-Coming back to editing the sudeors file, you need to find the section where Defaults are listed.
+Coming back to editing the sudoers file, you need to find the section where Defaults are listed.
 Luckily, it is in the beginning itself.
-Just add “Defaults insults” line to it, like this:
+Just add a “Defaults insults” line to it, like this:

 If you are using nano, use Ctrl+X to quit the editor.
 At the time of quitting, it will ask you if you want to save the changes or not.
-To save the changes, press Y.
+To save the changes, press Y and then press Enter.

-Once you have saved the changes in sudoers file, open a terminal and use any command with sudo.
-Deliberately type wrong password and enjoy the abuses :)
+Once you have saved the changes in the sudoers file, open a terminal and use any command with sudo.
+Deliberately type wrong passwords and enjoy the abuses :)

 If you like this terminal hack, check out other terminal tricks posts as well.
-If you have other such fun tweaks and hacks, do share it in the comment box below.
+If you have other such fun tweaks and hacks, do share them in the comment box below.